 Neuro degenerative disorder: The current gold standard treatment for neuro degenerative disorders includes physiotherapy, speech therapy that just reduces the symptoms and improves the life quality.
 Stem cell therapy has paved the way for utilizing for neurological disorders.

-Diabetes: Stem cell therapy for diabetes mellitus holds great potential to relieve diabetics of daily insulin injections, as these cells have capability to differentiate into islets cells.
+Diabetes: Stem cell therapy for diabetes mellitus holds great potential to relieve diabetics of daily supplemental, as these cells have capability to differentiate into islets cells.

 Stem cells in aesthetics –A large number of clinical studies have proven that stem cells replace, re-grow, and repair on a cellular level, resolve age related conditions like hair loss, skin wrinkles, acne etc, and person get more youthful levels of energy.